Please note that all information below can also be referred to at Insight Realty Group’s company website HERE.

 What happens to the check I provided if I am not approved?

-How is lease signing handled?
+How is move-in handled?